 Florida State University (FSU) recognizes that international collaborations and agreements with partner universities provide invaluable opportunities for students and faculty in this era of globalization.
 FSU provides support for faculty, department and college efforts to initiate, develop and increase learning opportunities.
 Our International Agreements are supported by both FSU’s Division of Academic Affairs and Division of Student Affairs.
 Academic Affairs ensures that agreements meet academic and accreditation standards.
 Student Affairs ensures that all inbound and outbound students on exchanges receive orientation and support, and that safety and security procedures are in place.
-The Program Director, Global Pathways Certificate and Exchanges, provides support to develop international agreements and increase student participation in exchanges.
+The Program Director, FSU International Initiatives, provides support to develop international agreements and increase student participation in exchanges.
 There are two main categories of international agreements approved for use at FSU, depending on the intent and purpose of the proposed collaboration, Cooperative Agreement and Reciprocal Student Exchange Agreement.
 Additionally, there are special program development for incoming international students.

 Current International Agreements